Joy Porter

 Specialities: Indigenous Environmentalism, Conservation & Development, Global Environmental Politics, Political Ecology, Trauma Studies, Decolonization, Heritage, Museum & Archive Studies.

-JOY PORTER is Leverhulme Major Research Fellow, 2019-2023, and is Co-Principal Investigator of the Treatied Spaces Research Group and Professor of Environmental & Indigenous History at the University of Hull.
-She is PI for the AHRC Standard Research Grant “Brightening the Covenant Chain: Revealing Cultures of Diplomacy Between the Iroquois and the British Crown” (2021-2024) and PI Host for the 2019-2024 British Academy Global Professor, Gregory Smithers, who is completing the project “Native Ecologies”.
+Joy is also PI for the AHRC Standard Research Grant “Brightening the Covenant Chain: Revealing Cultures of Diplomacy Between the Iroquois and the British Crown” (2021-2024, 931k), PI Host for the 2019-2024 British Academy Global Professor, Gregory Smithers, completing the project “Native Ecologies” (829k) and PI Host for Leverhulme Visiting Professor Damien Lee, 2024-2025, completing a portfolio of work including plans for “A First Indigenous History of American Adoption”.

 Alongside Dina Gilio-Whitaker (Colville Confederated Tribes), California State University and Dr Clint Carroll (Cherokee), University of Colorado, Joy is Lead Editor of the Cambridge University Press book series, Elements in Indigenous Environmental Research.

-Joy has delivered keynotes and invited lectures across Europe and North America, including at the University of Geneva, Westpoint, Yale University, University College Dublin and Virginia Commonwealth University.
+Joy delivers keynotes and invited lectures across Europe and North America (Universities of Copenhagen, Geneva, Oxford, Cambridge, Westpoint, Yale, UCD, Harvard Law School and Virginia Commonwealth).
 Her work has benefited from a series of awards (Leverhulme Major Fellowship & Fellowship, AHRC Fellowship, British Academy Mid-Career Fellowship, British Association of Canadian Studies Award, Association of Canadian Studies in the U.S. Award, Canadian Government Research Award).

-Joy was a 2016 Fulbright All-Disciplines Visiting Scholar within the Department of Native Studies at Dartmouth, New Hampshire and has held Visiting Professorships at the University of Paris, Diderot at The Clinton Institute, Dublin.
-She gained her PhD and MA from the University of Nottingham (1990, 1994).
+A 2016 Fulbright All-Disciplines Visiting Scholar within the Department of Native Studies at Dartmouth, New Hampshire, Joy has also held Visiting Professorships at the University of Paris, Diderot at The Clinton Institute, Dublin.
 She was Associate Dean and Senior Lecturer for the College of Arts & Humanities, Swansea University, UK., 2004-2012, and Senior Lecturer in American History at Anglia Ruskin, Cambridge, 1992-2004.

 Joy’s long-term commitment to supporting the needs of students from diverse educational backgrounds was recognised in 2018 by the award of a National Teaching Fellowship, and in 2014, by Senior Fellowship of the Higher Education Academy.